tj/reds/Readme.md

   });
   ```

- By default reds performs an intersection of the search words, the previous example would yield the following output:
+ By default reds performs an intersection of the search words.
+The previous example would yield the following output since only one string contains both "Tobi" _and_ "dollars":

 ```
 Search results for "Tobi dollars":